Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 Would I continue to use it when fun fishing or with clients, NO!

-Bobber Doggin CONCLUSION:
+My Bobber Doggin Conclusion

 This may not be a welcome statement among some anglers but I’m not one to BS to keep people happy.

-In my opinion, Bobber Doggin is the lazy-mans float fishing method and is far less effective than regular float fishing in most situations, and I just can’t recommend something that’s less effective, even if it does catch some fish sometimes.
+In my opinion, Bobber Doggin is the lazy-man’s float fishing method and is far less effective than regular float fishing in most situations, and I just can’t recommend something that’s less effective, even if it does catch some fish sometimes.

 Tight Lines,